 There Are More Favorite Picture Book Authors!

 You won’t be surprised at all that this list of six authors isn’t the end of my list, will you?
-In the next few weeks, I’ll post a list of six more of our favorite picture book authors who have stolen our hearts and filled our shelves.
+Check out this list of six more of our favorite picture book authors who have stolen our hearts and filled our shelves.

-Until then, you might enjoy learning some of the ways I justify the stacks of picture books that fill our home.
+You might also enjoy learning some of the ways I justify the stacks of picture books that fill our home…

 Who are your very favorite picture book authors?